abhisheksanghai/abhisheksanghai.github.io/_drafts/assumptions_linear_regression.md

 This can be checked by evaluating autocorrelation for the dependent variable or plotting residuals of the model in the order they appear in the data.
 For the assumption to be verified, the plot should be random and no pattern should be visible.

+![Independence of Errors](/images/Assumptions_Linear_Regression/Independence_errors.png)

-There is a clear pattern emerging from the following plot of residuals which means there the errors are not independent of each other and the occurence of a data point is affected by the subsequent ones.
+In the plot above, there is a clear pattern emerging from the plot of residuals which means that the errors are not independent of each other and the occurence of a data point is affected by the subsequent ones.
 In this case, we should use a time series model instead.

-![Independence of Errors](/images/Assumptions_Linear_Regression/Independence_errors.png)

 Apart from these assumptions we should also check for presence of multicollinearity in the data.